vanearranz/Metabarcoding_CO1_kelpholdfast/README.md

 ```

 Tag switching correction.
 We used the R Script included in Resources/owi_renormalize.R(https://github.com/vanearranz/Metabarcoding_CO1_kelpholdfast/blob/main/Resources/owi_renormalise.R).
-It sort the samples by abundance of each ASV and eliminate the reads of the samples corresponding to a cumulative frequency of less than 3% for each particular ASV.
+This sorts the samples by abundance for each ASV and eliminates the reads of the samples corresponding to a cumulative frequency of less than 3% for each particular ASV.

 **Citation:**  Wangensteen OS, Turon X (2016) Metabarcoding techniques for assessing biodiversity of marine animal forests.
 Marine Animal Forests.
 The Ecology of Benthic Biodiversity Hotspots, eds Rossi S, Bramanti L, Gori A, Orejas C (Springer International Publishing).